1. Home

-In a metaphor, the figure itself--that is, the image that embodies the tenor (the underlying idea of the metaphor).
-See also:
+In a metaphor, the vehicle is the figure of speech itself--that is, the immediate image that embodies or "carries" the tenor (the subject of the metaphor).
+The interaction of vehicle and tenor results in the meaning of the metaphor.

 It seems wrong that out of this bird,